Frequently Asked Questions

 My House / A House I an Interested in Buying Borders Commons Land.
 What Are The Implications?

-Common Land is protected against future development by Act of Parliament and as a result provides some of the most picturesque and ecologically biodiverse land in the area.
+Common Land is protected against future development by Act of Parliament and as a result provides some of the most picturesque and ecologically diverse land in the area.
 The work of the Conservators and Volunteers will ensure that Common land remains a wonderful visit and a fantastic place to live.
 Although Local Residents perhaps do not derive such obvious benefit as did those with Commons Rights in days gone by when grazing land was at a premium, they are still the main beneficiaries of the Commons, given their amenity value and consequent contribution to property values.
 They are dominated by some glorious woodland, and are of ecological importance within Oxfordshire.
-Peppard Common and especially Kingwood Common support rare acidic heathland habitats and Nettlebed has one of the most important wetland sites in the county.
+Peppard Common and especially Kingwood Common support rare acidic heath land habitats and Nettlebed has one of the most important wetland sites in the county.

 Will the Conservators Contribute to repairing potholes on my driveway?

 The Commons Conservators are volunteers who receive no payment for the work they do.
-The commons do not generate any income, and any funds the Conservators receive are raised from donations from the Friends and contibutions from SODC, Parish Councils and local charities.
+The commons do not generate any income, and any funds the Conservators receive are raised from donations from the Friends and contributions from SODC, Parish Councils and local charities.
 The Conservator’s funds are used to pay for mowing, trimming vegetation and undertaking works that would historically have been undertaken by the grazing of animals on the commons by commoners.
 Any residual funds, in years where they are available, cover ecological improvement works undertaken by volunteers and our Ecological Consultant, Rod D'Ayala.
 Local residents tend to arrange for potholes to be repaired but any works must be carried out using material approved in writing by the Conservators.

-Can I Carry Out Works on Common Land Outside My Property
+Can I Carry Out Works on Common Land Outside My Property?

 The digging of ditches, the building of embankments, the erection of buildings walls or fencing of any kind, the placement of any objects on the Commons without the approval of the Owners and Conservators is forbidden.

-Driving and Parking on Common Land
+Driving and Parking on Common Land ?